 It was a second instance where I was observing a big group of international tourists visiting historical and archaeological sites.
 No it was not Canada, USA, any European country, or a developed Asian country like Malaysia.
 This was at a historic Market in Pakistan, a country that was written off the tourism map due to … Continue reading A trip to Karachi, Pakistan for its historical, architectural, and cultural heritage

 This article was written for the Explore magazine's Live the Adventure Club according to their winter challenge of 2020-21.
 I was able to win runners up prize in the contest.
-As a member of the Club, keeping the limitations imposed by the COVID-19 protocols and regional lockdown, I did lot of hiking with my buddy … Continue reading Live the adventure – Winter 2020-21: Living the adventures in well below freezing temperatures of Ontario
+As a member of the Club, keeping the limitations imposed by the COVID-19 protocols and regional lockdown, I did lot of hiking with my buddy … Continue reading Winter 2020-21: Living the adventures in well below freezing temperatures of Ontario

 As K2 and I share our adventures in an urban ravine system to observe landscapes, plants, and wildlife, we notice that careless visitors can create havoc with our scarce natural heritage in urban areas, especially during the COVID-19 pandemic.